cmortiz/qupacabras-db/README.md

 # Qupacabras-DB

-A community-maintained database for tracking the performance of quantum algorithms executed on quantum devices.
+A community-maintained database for tracking the performance of quantum experiments executed on quantum devices.

 ## Features